hkzak/currency-converter/README.md

 4- Start applicaiton

-The application will start at port 8001 by default, if you want to change it go to the application.properties and change port number
+The application will start on port 8001 by default, if you want to change it go to the application.properties and change port number

 Rest API:
 Swagger: http://localhost:8001/swagger-ui/index.html